Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

-Analogously to the annual variation of $g(v_\s{min})$ and $h(v_\s{min})$ also $i(v_\s{min}, \hat{q})$ and $j(v_\s{min}, \hat{q})$ are expected to vary throughout the year due to the time dependence in mapping between the DM halo's and LAB rest frames.
-In figure~\ref{fig:direction_nfw} we show the directional distribution of nuclear recoils obtained for the non-rotating axisymmetric model with NFW density profile at the yearly minimum ($t_1$) and maximum ($t_2$).
-As can be seen from the plots, which are a Mollweide projection of the sky sphere with origin pointing towards the galactic center, $i(v_\s{min}, \hat{q})$ exhibits a characteristic monopole pattern since the majority of events are expected from the direction of Earth's relative movement with respect to the galactic rest coordinates, roughly coinciding with the position of Cassiopeia constellation.
-The position and shape of the peak slightly varies with the time of the year, however, the differences are relatively small and very good angular resolution would be required to detect them.
-On the other hand, the directional distribution of nuclear recoils strongly depends on $v_\s{min}$.
-For values well below the local escape velocity the highest recoil rates are expected in a circular band around the direction of Cassiopeia constellation, forming a ring-like feature that was previously noted in, e.g.,~\cite{kavanagh_new_2015,mayet_review_2016}, while for larger values the ring disappears and the maximum becomes aligned with the Earth's motion relative to the galactic rest frame.
-We find the same behavior as described above for all the considered halo models, however, appreciable differences between them can still arise.
-In order to demonstrate the impact of various modelling assumptions we plot in figure~\ref{fig:direction_diff} the yearly-averaged difference between each of our four axisymmetric models and the SHM, normalized by the sum of $i(v_\s{min}, \hat{q})$ of the two models.
-From there one can see that the models based on NFW density profile lead to more uniform distribution of events; for $v_\s{min} \lesssim v_\s{esc}$ the event rate in the ring-like band tends to be slightly smaller while somewhat larger number of recoils are expected from the direction of Cassiopeia constellation as well as from the other side of the sky hemisphere.
-While the differences are at the order of 10\% for non-rotating halo, they can become up to 25\% for rotating halo since the number of events coming from the opposite direction of Earth's movement is significantly increased.
-At larger $v_\s{min}$ the NFW model again leads to more uniform distribution of events, but in this case the peak is nearly unaffected while the number of recoils around it is increased which also leads to larger region of the sky from which events can originate.
+In order to emphasize the impact of various modeling assumptions we plot in figure~\ref{fig:direction_diff} the yearly-averaged difference between each of our four axisymmetric models and the SHM, normalized by the sum of $i(v_\s{min}, \hat{q})$ of the two models.
+From there one can see that the models based on NFW density profile lead to a more uniform distribution of events; for $v_\s{min} \lesssim v_\s{esc}$ the event rate in the ring-like band tends to be slightly smaller while somewhat larger numbers of recoils are expected from the direction of the Cygnus constellation as well as from the other side of the sky hemisphere.
+While the differences are at the order of 10\% for the non-rotating halo, they can become up to 25\% for the rotating halo since the number of events coming from the opposite direction of Earth's movement is significantly increased.
+At larger $v_\s{min}$ the NFW model again leads to a more uniform distribution of events, but in this case the peak is nearly unaffected while the number of recoils around it is increased, which also leads to a larger region of the sky from which events can originate.
 On the contrary, for Burkert models the characteristic peak at large $v_\s{min}$ becomes even sharper while the patch of sky from which the events originate shrinks.
-At small $v_\s{min}$ the trends of Burkert models are more similar to the ones with NFW density profile -- the ring feature is nearly unchanged, however, at its centre and outside of it slightly higher recoil rate is expected.
-On the celestial hemisphere opposite to the Earth's movement direction the change in expected number of events most strongly depends on the rotational properties of DM halo.
-For non-rotating haloes the recoil rate is decreased by roughly 10\% while for rotating halo a few percent increase can be observed.
-While further differences can arise by, e.g., focusing on particular time of the year or more carefully studying the $v_\s{min}$ (i.e. recoil energy) dependence, we in this work restrain ourselves from such detailed analysis.
+At small $v_\s{min}$ the trends of Burkert models are more similar to the ones of NFW density profile -- the ring feature is nearly unchanged, however, at its center and outside of it a slightly higher recoil rate is expected.
+On the celestial hemisphere opposite to the Earth's movement direction the change in expected number of events most strongly depends on the rotational properties of the DM halo.
+For non-rotating halos the recoil rate is decreased by roughly 10\% while for the rotating halo a few percent increase can be observed.
+While further differences can arise by, e.g., considering a broader set of scattering operators, focusing on the exact pattern of yearly variations, more carefully studying the $v_\s{min}$ (i.e. recoil energy) dependence or marginalizing over all possible $\bar{v}_\phi(R,z)$, we in this work restrain ourselves from such a detailed analysis.